score-spec/docs/content/en/docs/score specification/score-spec-reference.md

   - `httpHeaders`: additional HTTP headers to send with the request.
     - `name`: the HTTP header name.
     - `value`: the HTTP header value.
+- `exec`: executes a command within the container.
+  - `command`: the array of arguments to execute within the container for the health check.

 `readinessProbe`: the readiness probe for the container.
 This has the same format as `livenessProbe`.